Foods to Avoid With Overactive Bladder

 Non-acidic fruits include:

-- Blackberries and strawberries
+- Blackberries and strawberries.

 Non-acidic vegetables include:

-Let's Talk About Fiber and Cranberry Juice
+Fiber and Cranberry Juice for an Overactive Bladder Diet

 It is recommended to consume 20 to 26 grams of fiber a day or about 14 grams per 1,000 calories eaten.

 Constipation can aggravate OAB and bladder incontinence by adding additional pressure against the bowel.
 If you have severe constipation, it can damage the nerves that support the pelvic floor muscles.
-If these muscles are not functionally, it can lead to bladder issues.
+If these muscles are not functioning, it can lead to bladder issues.

 Ensuring your diet is fortified with the right amount of fiber will keep bowel problems in check and keep pelvic floor muscles healthy.